Tachycardia: Fast Heart Rate

 Ventricular tachycardia (VT) is a fast heart rate that starts in the heart’s lower chambers (ventricles).
 Electrical signals in the heart’s lower chambers fire abnormally fast.
 This interferes with electrical impulses coming from the sinus node, the heart’s natural pacemaker.

-The disruption results in a faster than normal heart rate.
-This rapid heartbeat keeps the heart’s chambers from filling completely between contractions, which compromises blood flow to the rest of the body.
+The disruption results in a faster-than-normal heart rate.
+This rapid heartbeat keeps the heart’s chambers from filling completely between contractions, which reduce blood flow to the rest of the body.

 VT may be either well-tolerated or life-threatening, requiring immediate diagnosis and treatment.
 The severity of VT depends largely on whether you have other heart conditions and the type of VT you have.